bu-ist/bu-navigation/readme.txt

 5. The same drag and drop view is available to move pages while editing them

 == Changelog ==

+= 1.2 =
+* Added support for HTML in navigation labels
+* Bug Fix: "View" links on "Edit Order" screen corrected for non-root posts
+* Added caching to optimize loading of navigation sections
+* For Developers: Added several functions for calculating permalinks efficiently for hierarchical post types
+* For Developers: Removed the `bu_navigation_pull_page()` function from the navigation library

 = 1.1.5 =